ozairahmad2001/netflix-gpt/README.md

 - Created Redux stoer with userSlice.
 - Implemented Sign out API.
 - Implemented update profile API.
+- Bugfix - If the user is not logged in then redirect browse page to login and vice-verse.
+- Bugfix - Signup user display name and display picture update
+- Unsubscribed from our onAuthStateChanged callback.
+- Add hard coded values to the config file.

 # Features
 - Login/Signup Page